-Welcome to our website.
-We are an interdisciplinary, global research network of scholars working on urban violence.
-Our goal is to connect scholars, organize workshops, create collaboration opportunities among network members, and increase the visibility of our members’ work.
+We are an interdisciplinary, global research network of scholars and public sector researchers working on urban violence.
+Our goal is to connect researchers, organise workshops, create collaboration opportunities among network members, and increase the visibility of our members’ work.

 If you are a researcher working on urban violence or related issues (e.g., criminal violence, police violence, or the war on drugs), feel free to join our network by signing up here.
 Please note that we can only approve your membership if you are researching clearly related issues.